 - Forum Guide to Taking Action with Education Data

 - Resource Center for Community Health Assessments and Health Improvement Plans

 - Understanding Evidence

-- U.S. Census Bureau Handbooks for Using the American Community Survey
+- U.S. Census Bureau Guidance for Using the American Community Survey

 Here are some additional free websites that may be useful in your work.

 - California Communities Environmental Health Screening Tool

 - California Health & Human Services Open Data Portal